Dynamic Graphics

 Hi Rick,

-I just wanted to tell you I stumbled on your Dynamic Graphics letter and could not stop laughing!
+I just wanted to tell you I stumbled on your Dynamic Graphics story and could not stop laughing!

-PS- I think your picture of the paper and hand was better.
+PS - I think your picture of the paper and hand was so much better.
 The angle of your daughter's hand was so graceful!
+And that blue shadow was such a nice touch.
 Have you ever thought of going professional? -:)

 Letter Two